haydenbleasel/ultracite/README.md

 ## Usage

 Simply add the fields below to your `package.json`.
-If you don't use a particular tool (say, [Stylelint](https://stylelint.io/)) then you can simply not ignore the field.
+If you don't use a particular tool (say, [Stylelint](https://stylelint.io/)) then you can simply not include the field.

 ```json
 {